You Think Tech Couldn’t Save The World? Yes, It Can. And Now It Will.

 - Not economical: for people living in the third world, even an online course of $30–40 was a tough decision when you earn $100–200/month at the most — especially in the world of lifelong learning where you need to upgrade skills, if not every quarter, so at least once a year.

-This overall mission was clustered to “democratize learning”, and after scrambling the best tribe from all over the world, one year later the ABC deep tech (AI, Blockchain, Crypto) solution was there, using AI to personalize learning, using a Blockchain secured certification for 100% credibility, and a security token for gamification and budgeting of a true lifelong learning.
+This overall mission was clustered to “democratize learning”, and after scrambling the best tribe from all over the world, one year later the deep tech (AI, Blockchain, Gamfication) solution was there, using AI to personalize learning, using a Blockchain secured certification for 100% credibility, and an internal token for gamification and budgeting of a true lifelong learning.

 The finishing line is the starting line

-During the last half year, the team, situated in Sweden but with members from China, Korea, Persia, US and Slovenia etc., has completed the AI.
-Together with global blockchain experts from IBM, they have completed the blockchain on the Hyperledger fabric, and have the UX and high-fidelity prototype ready in just a couple of weeks.
-The whitepaper and ERC20 have been developed and audited by a third party and all tokenomics are now in place.
+During the last half year the team situated in Sweden, but with members from China, Korea, Persia, US and Slovenia etc., completed the AI.
+Together with global blockchain experts from IBM, they have completed the blockchain on the Hyperledger fabric, and have the UX and high-fidelity prototype ready.

-That means AIAR has now finally arrived at the destination so hard fought for, with the token sale for the Security Token Offering (STO) being launched today.
-All in order to fulfill the vision of changing the world, by funding the final MVP to be developed during Q3 with an aggressive communication reaching for 10 million members before end of the year, 200 million before 2020 and 1 billion 2022.
+That means AIAR has now arrived at the destination so hard fought for, with everything set for the magic ahead.
+All in order to fulfill the vision of changing the world, by funding the final MVP to be developed with an aggressive communication reaching 0,5 million 2019, 30 million before 2020 and 1 billion 2023.

 The art of earning good and doing good

-On the one hand, Rufus and his team are a hundred percent sure.
+So on the one hand, Rufus and his co-founders are a hundred percent sure.
 It is not necessary to choose between doing compassionate good or doing commercially great.
 The biggest donation in the world ($4 billion/year) comes from Bill Gates, and he would never have been able to do that if he wasn’t a smart business man.
-AIAR will therefore earn money, and it will be among the smartest investments ever for the contributors.
+AIAR will therefore earn money, and it will be among the smartest investments ever for the investors.

 Still not forgetting from where it all started, AIAR is not only aiming to launch the courses for free (with only the certification costing), but also making it possible for the hardworking members to “earn” tokens through gamifications.
 And to top it all off, they intend to do what the United Nations and all its countries haven’t succeeded with during all the past decades.
-Together with a foundation, AIAR will donate certificate vouchers to a sum of $1 billion to all kids and refugees in need all over the world.
+Together with a foundation, AIAR will donate certificate vouchers to a considerable amount to all kids and refugees in need all over the world.
 So, people in true need of education, will finally get it.

 Nelson Mandela knew it from the start: “Education is the most powerful weapon to change the world”.
 But that was 30 years ago.
 At that time 4 million people had access to internet.
 Today that number is 4 billion.